apache/nuttx/configs/sama5d3x-ek/README.txt

        Relevant configuration settings are provided in the paragraph entitled "SDRAM Support" above.

     6. The Real Time Clock/Calendar RTC) is enabled.
-See the sectino entitled "RTC" above.
+See the section entitled "RTC" above.

     7. The Embest or Ronetix CPU module includes an Atmel AT25DF321A,